 The City of Oakland, California, (the City) was incorporated on May 25, 1854, by the State of California and is organized and exists under and pursuant to the provisions of State law.
 The Mayor/Council form of government was established in November 1998 through Charter amendment.
-The legislative authority is vested in the City Council and the executive authority is vested in the City Manager.
+The legislative authority is vested in the City Council and the executive authority is vested in the Mayor with administrative authority resting with the City Manager.